Mandates and Estate Agents

 Closing Reflection

 You may have signed a mandate before.
-You may be weighing one now.
+You may be considering one now.
 The decision starts with the agent, not the price.
 A realistic listing supported by a solid marketing campaign and an agent who knows the area moves faster than an inflated number sitting untouched on the portals.
 The mandate is the agreement that puts all of it in motion.
 Read what you're signing, ask the questions it raises, and commit when you're confident in both the plan and the person carrying it.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.